yahya-ansariii/BI_AGENT/USER_GUIDE.md

 - **Many-to-Many**: Records can have multiple matches

 **Tips**:
+- Start with AI detection for quick setup
 - Connect tables with similar data (like customer IDs)
 - The diagram helps you understand your data structure
-- You can delete relationships by clicking the trash icon
+- Use search to find specific relationships quickly

 ## 🤖 AI Analysis Tab